-- 1. Completion of a registration form and emergency form. - 2.
-Verification of the date of birth by a review of the birth certificate or baptismal certificate. - 3.
+- 2. Verification of the date of birth by a review of the birth certificate or baptismal certificate. - 3.
 Verification of the dates of other sacramental celebrations. - 4.
 Verification of custody arrangements in cases in which the parents of the student are divorced.
 (A copy of the portion of the divorce decree, which verifies custody arrangements, must be provided.) - 5.
 Payment of the Registration/Resource Fee. - 6.
 Notification of the transfer of records if the student is transferring from another school. - 7.
 Immunization Record - 8.
 Inhaler, Epi-pen or other emergency type medication required during the school day.